-• By asking all students to hand in mobile devices when attending sessions in order to both prevent distraction and limit access to internet and online games and apps whilst in sessions, including messaging friends and family.
+- By asking all students to hand in mobile devices when attending sessions in order to both prevent distraction and limit access to internet and online games and apps whilst in sessions, including messaging friends and family.
 The Wifi password at the centre will not be shared with any students.
-These measures avoid unsupervised use of internet and social media and reduce the risk of upset and anxiety caused by friends and family messaging during education time.

-• By limiting internet access in sessions to fully supervised, so that this is only available on laptops/PCs or I-Pads when there is a member of staff present and is therefore being used for linked educational activities.
-Whilst we currently do not have networked computers, and therefore a formal filtering system, all devices have firewall settings and passwords and are used under direct supervision of staff.
-Whilst it may be that in certain circumstances to build relationship, staff allow students to share their favourite music track from YouTube or other similar sites, this should not be encouraged in general, and if used as a bridge building activity, staff must maintain control and stop the music and lock the device should either the video or lyrics be inappropriate.

-• By seeking educational opportunities with young people to discuss the appropriate use of the internet and social media, including formal sessions using CEOP/ Youthscape and other relevant resources to help them identify potential risks.

-• By supporting and encouraging parents and carers to do what they can to keep their children safe online, including highlighting any concerns that arise through conversations with young people and signposting to websites and resources that can provide them with further support.

-• By providing clear and specific directions to staff and volunteers on how to behave online, which includes specific guidance on the various forms of communication and how to manage these effectively.

-• By providing supervision, support and training for staff and volunteers about online safety and dealing with all forms of abuse, including bullying/cyberbullying, emotional abuse, sexting, sexual abuse and sexual exploitation.
+These measures avoid unsupervised use of internet and social media and reduce the risk of upset and anxiety caused by friends and family messaging during education time. - By limiting internet access in sessions to fully supervised, so that this is only available on laptops/PCs or I-Pads when there is a member of staff present and is therefore being used for linked educational activities.
+If the staff member is called away whilst a student has access to the internet, the session and device will be logged out and paused until the staff member is back to fully supervise. - Whilst we currently do not have networked computers, and therefore a formal filtering system, all devices have firewall settings and passwords and are used under direct supervision of staff.
+Whilst it may be that in certain circumstances to build relationship, staff allow students to share their favourite music track from YouTube or other similar sites, this should not be encouraged in general, and if used as a bridge building activity, staff must maintain control and stop the music and lock the device should either the video or lyrics be inappropriate. - By seeking educational opportunities with young people to discuss the appropriate use of the internet and social media. - By supporting and encouraging parents and carers to do what they can to keep their children safe online, including highlighting any concerns that arise through conversations with young people and signposting to websites and resources that can provide them with further support. - By providing clear and specific directions to staff and volunteers on how to behave online, which includes specific guidance on the various forms of communication and how to manage these effectively. - By providing supervision, support and training for staff and volunteers about online safety and dealing with all forms of abuse, including bullying/cyberbullying, emotional abuse, sexting, sexual abuse and sexual exploitation.